sdiehl28/tutorial-website/content/nb_toc/_index.md

 weight = 10
 alwaysopen = false
 head = "<label>Jupyter Notebooks</label>"
-lastmod = 2019-06-12
+lastmod = 2019-12-10

 +++

 Here is a list of the Jupyter Notebooks I have created on github, organized by topic.

-These notebooks are designed for use with Jupyter Lab and the Table of Contents extension: [JupyterLab TOC Extension](https://github.com/jupyterlab/jupyterlab-toc).
+These notebooks are designed for use with jupyter lab and the Table of Contents extension: [JupyterLab TOC Extension](https://github.com/jupyterlab/jupyterlab-toc) or with jupyter notebook.

 ### Python Programming